xiaogang00/UADA/README.md

 # Universal Adaptive Data Augmentation

-This is a pytorch project for the paper [**Universal Adaptive Data Augmentation**] by Xiaogang Xu, Hengshuang Zhao, and Philip Torr.
+This is a pytorch project for the paper [**Universal Adaptive Data Augmentation**] by Xiaogang Xu and Hengshuang Zhao in IJCAI2023.

 ## Introduction
 Existing automatic data augmentation (DA) methods either ignore updating DA's parameters according to the target model's state during training or adopt update strategies that are not effective enough.